Legal Requirements for Life Coaching You Need to Know in 2024

 Do You Need a License to Start a Coaching Business?

 No, you don’t need any business permit or license to start a coaching business.
-You do need one, however, if you work as a therapist or counselor.
+However, you need one if you work as a therapist or counselor.

-Do You Need to be Certified to Become a Coach?
+Do You Have to Be Certified to Be a Life Coach?

 Do You Need to Register Your Coaching Business?